Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry with mixed anomaly

-Now, from the \catsymm\ point of view, the gapped phases of this system are the allowed gapped boundaries of $ \eGau_{\Z_4} $.
-Such gapped boundaries are described by the maximal condensable algebras of the \textsf{categorical symmetry} $ \eGau_{\Z_4} $:
+Now, from the \symmTO\ point of view, the gapped phases of this system are the allowed gapped boundaries of $ \eGau_{\Z_4} $.
+Such gapped boundaries are described by the Lagrangian condensable algebras of the \symmTO\ $ \eGau_{\Z_4} $: